ks888/goobj/README.md

 % go tool compile helloworld.go
 ```

-Check all the defined symbols in the object file.
-Note that the command name is *readgoobj* rather than *goobj*.
+Now the `readgoobj` command prints all the defined symbols in the object file.

 ```
 % readgoobj helloworld.o